Stock market: 5 reasons why Sensex, Nifty may extend rally today - Stock market: 5 reasons why Sensex, Nifty may extend rally today BusinessToday

 The comment came as the US Treasury Secretary Scott Bessent also suggested the high tariffs were unsustainable and that he foresees a de-escalation in the trade war between the world’s two largest economies.
 The two developments eased concerns over the US-China tensions, sending Wall Street stocks higher.

-Elon Musk & DOGE
+Elon Musk & DOGE, Fed

-Add to that reports suggested Elon Musk would pull back significantly from DOGE in May and would rather focus on Tesla.
+Add to that are reports suggesting Elon Musk would pull back significantly from DOGE in May and would rather focus on Tesla.
 The government sector was instrumental in shoring up the US economy in 2023 and 2024, with the US government accounting for 25 per cent of new job additions.
+Musk's spending cuts and slashing of government workforce were seen hurting the consumer sentiment in the US.
+Besides, Trump also hinted that he has no intention of firing the US Fed Chair Jerome Powell.

 Wall Street rally